-Formative assessment involves spending time before and during each unit or theme time eliciting children's knowledge and understanding - Mind Mapping/ Spider Graphs, discussions etc. We follow the principles of Assessment for Learning in all of our Knowledge and understanding.
+Formative assessment involves spending time before and during each unit or theme time eliciting children's knowledge and understanding - Mind Mapping/ Spider Graphs, discussions etc. We follow the principles of Assessment for Learning in all of our Science teaching and learning.
 This involves identifying a child's progress in each area of learning, determining what each child has learned and identifying the next steps in his/her learning, linked to the learning intention and success criteria for the session.
 Effective tools used by our teaching staff include:

-- Sharing explicit learning intentions and success criteria - Quality questioning - Self assessment and peer assessment against learning intentions and success criteria - Quality marking to identify areas where the success criteria has been met and areas that need to be improved
+- · Sharing explicit learning intentions and success criteria - Quality questioning - Self assessment and peer assessment against learning intentions and success criteria - Quality marking to identify areas where the success criteria has been met and areas that need to be improved

-Summative assessment involves spending time at the end of each unit or at the end of year assessing children's skills and understanding.
-The Early Year Outcomes provide a baseline assessment level in each area of learning.
+Summative assessment involves spending time at the end of each unit as well as the end of each term and year assessing children's skills and understanding.
+The Foundation Stage Profile provides a baseline assessment level in each area of learning.
 This can be used to produce end of year targets throughout KS1 and KS2.
-Class teachers assess children using the key skills document termly and milestones are inputted into the school's foundation subject tracking system.
+In KS1 class teachers assess children using the key skills document termly and levels are inputted into the school's foundation subject tracking system.
+At the start of KS2 children will perform a baseline assessment on their knowledge from KS1.
+Within KS2 children will be assessed using the key skills documents termly and at the end of the year will complete an assessment paper for their year group, which will be combined with the class teachers assessment.